-Unique Learning System has developed three guides: Phonemic Awareness, Word Study and Vocabulary.
-While we must recognize the interdependence and overlap of these components of learning to read and write, this document will focus on the strategies and skills for developing word decoding and building sight word vocabulary.
+Unique Learning System has developed three guides: Phonemic Awareness, Word Study, and Vocabulary.
+While we must recognize the interdependence and overlap of these components of learning to read and write, this document will focus on the strategies and skills for developing word decoding skills and building sight word vocabulary.

 Several writing lessons in the Intermediate grade bands involve a response to literature.
 Topic-related literature books become the foundation for writing templates that allow students to write or select pictures to complete sentences.
 Good writing instruction, including modeling, should be used to implement these activities.

 Writing activities vary but always provide a template format, such as those provided in this lesson, for students who need differentiated support.
 Writing is a process that involves not just the typical handwriting process but also the planning and communication that is involved.
 Using a template format allows students who do not have the ability to “write” a chance to express an idea that is incorporated into a story, a paragraph, a poem, or other documents, which can be conveyed to share information.
 Students may use symbols as well as print words to complete these documents.
 Consider ways that writing activities can be read, shared and extended beyond a “one-time” activity.